stac47/myroomies-cpp/backend/Build.md

 ### Unit tests

-When you build the application, the unit tests are also build in a dedicated binary.
-Simply run this binary to start the unit test suite.
+To compile the tests and build the binary, set the 2 options __--compile-tests__ and __--build-exe__, then run the binary:

-    ./myroomies-unittest
+    ./myroomies-unittest-<toolchain>

 ### Regression

-To run the regression, move to the __myroomies/backend/test/regression__ and run the follwing command to run the whole regression campaign:
+To run the regression, you have to build the executable of ''myroomies-server'', move to the __myroomies/backend/test/regression__ and run the follwing command to run the whole regression campaign:

     python3 -m unittest